🔔 Maximize course ROI by 50-60% 📈 with Raccoon Gang's Instructional Design 👉

 By definition:

-Formal learning occurs in a structured and organized environment like training/education institution or on the job.
-It is explicitly designed as education in terms of time, objectives and resources.
+Formal learning occurs in a structured and organized environment like a training/education institution or on the job.
+It is explicitly designed as education in terms of time, objectives, and resources.
 It is purposeful training from the perspective of the learner, leading to degrees and certificates.
 Formal instruction is a structured model that presents a rigid curriculum that complies with laws and regulations.
 It is more of a presentation education.

 On the other hand: